-You must develop your own procedures for conducting an experiment and analyzing the data.
+You must develop your own procedures for conducting each experiment and analyzing the data.
 Although such procedures are often provided in equipment manuals, those procedures are often flawed or designed for instructional purposes.
 Your must develop procedures appropriate for a research laboratory environment, not an instructional laboratory environment.

-You must make arrangements with the other students in the class with regard to the use of the equipment and the laboratory space so that no conflicts occur.
+You must make arrangements with the other students in the class so that no conflicts occur with regard to the use of the equipment or the laboratory space.
 You must keep the laboratory space in good working order at all times.

 You must avoid creating safety hazards.
-If, at any time, I find a safety hazard, I will take into possession all of the equipment associated with that hazard, thus disrupting your experiment.
+If, at any time, I find that an apparatus presents a safety hazard, I will lock everyone out of the laboratory until the person who created the hazard removes it.

 This arrangement is designed to encourage you to engage in professional conduct.
 In general, in the sciences, laboratory facilities and laboratory equipment are shared due to their high cost.
-Consequently, coordination, cooperation, and consideration are critical to everyone's success.
+Consequently, coordination and cooperation are critical to everyone's success.